carsonak/bigint_calc/README.md

 mathematical expresions on numbers of arbitrary precision while relying solely on C standard libraries.

+## Building the executable

+To build the executable you will need [CMake](https://cmake.org/download/).
+While in the project root directory run the following command in a terminal to setup the build system.

+`cmake -S . -B build`

+Then run the following commands to build the executable and run tests.

+`cmake --build build`

+`ctest --test-dir build`

 ## Usage

 Run the [**math**](./math) executable on a terminal as follows: